Image: Artist impression of the HyP Murray Valley production facility.

 A globally significant decarbonisation project

-It aligns with our vision for a renewable gas future and 10% renewable gas across our networks by 2030.
+It aligns with our vision for a renewable gas future and delivering 10% renewable gas in our networks by 2030.

 About Hydrogen Park Murray Valley

 Hydrogen Park Murray Valley (HyP Murray Valley) is the next step in our renewable gas journey, building on Hydrogen Park South Australia (HyP SA) and our plans for Hydrogen Park Gladstone (HyP Gladstone).

 The $64 million project, includes funding of $36.1 million from the Australian Renewable Energy Agency, $12.3 million from the Victorian Government with additional financial backing from the Clean Energy Finance Corporation.